Even the highest quality, expertly crafted jewellery is still delicate. All precious metals are relatively soft and are subject to wear and tear.

 - Don’t swim with your valuables.
 There’s no need to and you will eventually be unlucky and lose it.

 - If any activity might contribute to unnecessary wear of your jewellery, remove it.
 Gardening, sports or going to the gym; to name a few.

 - Where viable, rotate your jewellery.
 Like dress rings, earrings, bracelets and pendants.
 If you limit extensive wear of an item, you prolong its longevity.
-This also implies to have more than one necklace.

 - The majority of items can be cleaned at home, using warm water, soap (dishwashing liquid works well) and a scrub with an old tooth brush.
 Be sure to rinse items in warm water again and in most cases a hair dryer is handy to get rid of moisture.
 Wipe with a soft cloth.
 Purchasing a special jewellery wipe is handy.
-Do some homework before the time (contact Studio 1980 for advice).
+Do some homework before the time or contact Studio 1980 for advice.
 Pieces containing pearls, gems like opal or tanzanite (and many more) require additional care and might be damaged by procedures others will benefit from.